Developer Guide

 help

-Expected: The User Guide opens in the system default browser.
-Status message showsOpened user guide in browser. -
+Expected: A summary of available commands is shown in the result box.
+The User Guide opens in the system default browser. -

 -